dokester/BayesicFitting/docs/manual.md

 **ErrorDistribution** to calculate the likelihoods.

 Nested sampling is an idea of David McKay and John Skilling.
+Skilling has written a separate chapter in [Sivia's book](#ref1) explaining the Nested Sampling idea, including an algorithm in C, which served as the basis (via C, and JAVA) for our implementation.

-**NestedSampler** needs more information to run tahn ordinary **Fitter**s.
+**NestedSampler** needs more information to run than ordinary **Fitter**s.
 It needs priors for all  its parameters and it needs a likelihood function.

 We start off defining some data.

     xdata = [1.0, 2.0, 3.0, 4.0, 5.0]
     ydata = [0.2, 1.3, 4.5, 1.4, 0.1]